Risingson/eveeyedocs/docs/map/chain-mapping.md

  - Wormhole connections get removed after 48h.
 You can always remove them manually by clicking the connection line and selecting `Remove Connection` from the solarsystem menu.
  - A connection will get created when jumping a cyno.
 Stop sync before jumping or remove the connection created manually.
- - When pasting wormhole signatures connections to "Unknown Systems " will
+ - When pasting wormhole signatures connections to "Unknown Systems" will get created

+#### Viewable Information
  - For wormhole systems there is no api data available for recent jumps or NPC kills.
  - Phenomenons are stated as an extra sub-label.
 To view its effects